Incorporating curved geometry in cosmological simulations

 The light cones are post-processed with a ray tracer that solves the geodesic equation and Sachs equations non-perturbatively, following the light rays backward in time from the observation event to the sources, which we take here to be a random sample of simulation particles.
 We find the unique geodesic to each source using a shooting method; see \cite{Lepori:2020ifz} for more details on our relativistic ray tracer.
 In this way, we obtain observed positions, redshifts, and angular distances to our sample of matter tracers.
 These are initially computed in the comoving frame of the simulation.
 For the second observer, we therefore need to apply a special relativistic boost to obtain the observables in the comoving frame of the matter.
 We do this by measuring the peculiar velocity at the observer position (here, we use the particle closest to the observer) and applying the appropriate boost transformations to observed redshift (relativistic Doppler boost), position, and angular distance (both are affected by relativistic aberration).

 The final result is independent of any coordinate system used in the computation.
 In Fig.~\ref{fig:curvedEdS}, we compare the observed angular distance as a function of the observed redshift with the exact relation predicted by the Einstein--de\,Sitter model.
 The left panel shows results for the observer at the center of the patch, where we find agreement at the level of one part in a thousand up to observed redshift $z_\mathrm{obs} \approx 1.7$, beyond which the past light cone crosses over into the flat embedding domain.
+This can be seen from the comoving distance in the curved patch, which we indicate in units of $r_2$ on the top horizontal axis.
 For reference, we also plot the exact distance--redshift relations predicted in the flat exterior model (red dashed curves) and the separate universe approximation (blue dashed curves).